ibm-cloud-docs/cloud-object-storage/help/faq.md

 ### Can I create a bucket, in the same or different region, with a deleted bucket’s name?
 {: #faq-reuse-name}

-You cannot immediately reuse a deleted bucket name.
-A deleted bucket is scheduled for reclamation after 7 days.
+If you delete an empty bucket directly with the API, then the name becomes available for re-use within 10 to 15 minutes.
+If you delete an instance without deleting the bucket, then you cannot immediately reuse the bucket name.
+These bucket names are held in reserve for 7 days.
 After that 7-day period, the bucket name is made available for reuse.
 This 7-day buffer allows for a user to restore a deleted bucket if needed.